codacy/codacy-eslint9/workspaces/docs-generator/docs/description/n_no-missing-require.md

 This can be configured in the rule options or as a shared setting [`settings.resolvePaths`](https://github.com/eslint-community/eslint-plugin-n/tree/master/docs/shared-settings.md#resolvepaths).
 Please see the shared settings documentation for more information.

+#### resolverConfig

+This can be configured in the rule options or as a shared setting [`settings.resolverConfig`](https://github.com/eslint-community/eslint-plugin-n/tree/master/docs/shared-settings.md#resolverconfig).
+Please see the shared settings documentation for more information.

 #### tryExtensions

 This can be configured in the rule options or as a shared setting [`settings.tryExtensions`](https://github.com/eslint-community/eslint-plugin-n/tree/master/docs/shared-settings.md#tryextensions).